 • Layer the frozen fruit in the bottom of the dish.

-• Cut the 10 small biscuits into 6 pieces each, then place the cut pieces in a bag and sprinkle the sugar/cinnamon mixture in, shake well and coat the biscuit pieces.
+• Cut the 10 small biscuits into 6 pieces each, then place the cut pieces in a bag and sprinkle the sugar/cinnamon mixture in.
+Shake well and coat the biscuit pieces.

 • Evenly divide the dough pieces on top of the fruit.

-• In a bowl using an electric mixer beat together the cream cheese, egg, vanilla, milk, flour and 1Tbsp sugar.
-Mix to well blended then pour cream cheese mixture over top of the fruit/biscuits.
+• In a bowl using an electric mixer, beat together the cream cheese, egg, vanilla, milk, flour, and 1 Tbsp sugar.
+Mix until well blended then pour cream cheese mixture over top of the fruit and biscuits.

-• Cut into 6 equal servings
+• Cut into 6 equal servings and enjoy!

 Notes